 Philips may engage in a variety of research opportunities.
-Collaborative research that is either Philips initiated or investigator initiated is defined as any external collaboration with a Healthcare Provider and or Health Care Organization that is non-commercial in nature, e.g., basic research, translational research, animal studies, data studies, non-clinical studies, equipment/product evaluations, usability studies; the common element is that the activity is not for selling a product or services.
-Philips shall comply with all of the following with respect collaborative research:
+Collaborative research that is either Philips initiated, or investigator-initiated is defined as any external collaboration with a Healthcare Provider and or Health Care Organization that is non-commercial in nature, e.g., basic research, translational research, animal studies, data studies, non-clinical studies, equipment/product evaluations, usability studies; the common element is that the activity is not for selling a product or services.
+Philips shall comply with all the following with respect collaborative research:

-- All interactions with non-Philips collaborators must be authorized and provide value to Philips - All non-commercial interactions with collaborators must be clearly and cleanly separate from any commercial dealings with that collaborator - The proposed research must be legitimate, with well-defined milestones and deliverables contained in a written formal contract and approved by the legal department that at a minimum includes: a statement of the research or clinical objectives, identifies the principal investigator(s),handling of intellectual property, business rationale or relevance to the business, milestones tied to payments and deliverable timing, and a written fair market value assessment. - All interactions with healthcare providers must meet compliance requirements of Philips and the countries of engagement, including documenting financial, regulatory and commercial (anti-bribery/anti-kickback) compliance - Workflow and processes for initiating, managing and closing a non-commercial project with an external collaborator shall be pursued by using the ORION portal in Salesforce.com (Orion Salesforce) - The Businesses/business organizations are responsible for adherence to this policy and initiating, managing, ensuring deliverables are received and closing projects, in a compliant manner. - In addition, all Clinical Research must comply with the requirements out-lined in the Guidance for Non-Commercial Collaborations.
+- All interactions with non-Philips collaborators must be authorized and provide value to Philips - All non-commercial interactions with collaborators must be clearly and cleanly separate from any commercial dealings with that collaborator - The proposed research must be legitimate, with well-defined milestones and deliverables contained in a written formal contract and approved by the legal department that at a minimum includes: a statement of the research or clinical objectives, identifies the principal investigator(s), handling of intellectual property, business rationale or relevance to the business, milestones tied to payments and deliverable timing, and a written fair market value assessment. - All interactions with healthcare providers must meet compliance requirements of Philips and the countries of engagement, including documenting financial, regulatory, transparency and commercial (antibribery/anti-kickback) compliance - Workflow and processes for initiating, managing, and closing a non-commercial project with an external collaborator shall be pursued by using the ORION portal in Salesforce.com (Orion Salesforce) - The Businesses/business organizations are responsible for adherence to this policy and initiating, managing, ensuring deliverables are received and closing projects, in a compliant manner. - In addition, all Clinical Research must comply with the requirements outlined in the Guidance for Non-Commercial Collaborations. - There must be a reasonable documented business rationale consistent with the Grant Plan for developing clinical information concerning Philips PSS, both pre-and-post-market. - If approved, the Grant must be memorialized in a written third-party research grant agreement which will be reviewed by the Philips Legal Department, or designee, before being sent to the Third Party. - The Grant and supporting materials should be sent by the relevant Compliance Officer to compliance.administrator@philips.com.
+For detailed information please review the Philips North America Grant Policy. - Research participants must add unique independent scientific value with their participation.